Tell Google exactly what each page is — in code it can't misread.

-Schema is structured data — a small block of code added to your site's pages that tells Google explicitly what kind of business you are, what services you offer, what your address and phone number are, what your reviews say, and how customers rated you.
-Google already tries to figure all of this out from your page content.
+Schema is structured data — a block of code added to your pages that tells Google explicitly what kind of entity you are, what each page is (a service, an article, an FAQ), and how it all connects.
+Google already tries to infer this from your page text.
 Schema removes the guesswork.

 What we add